vercel/og-image/CONTRIBUTING.md

 Now you're ready to start local development!

+### Caution

+This project requires Node 8 to run.
+This is due to a dependency on `chrome-aws-lambda` which doesn't support Node versions higher than `8.10`.
+Please consult the [respective docs](https://github.com/alixaxel/chrome-aws-lambda#usage) before attempting to upgrade.

 You can set an environment variable to assist with debugging `export OG_HTML_DEBUG=1`.
 This will render the image as HTML so you can play around with your browser's dev tools before committing changes to the template.